GetUSB.info Logo

 Nexcopy’s Standalone USB Duplicator at 30MB Per Second

-We’ve reported about Nexcopy several times before, ranging from their USB duplicators to SD and Compact Flash duplicators, and today we are here to tell you about the Nexcopy standalone USB duplicator.
+We’ve reported about Nexcopy several times before, ranging from their USB duplicators to SD and Compact Flash duplicators.
+Today, we’re here to highlight the Nexcopy standalone USB duplicator.

 Nexcopy, Standalone USB duplicator